 Catherine Smyka (Editor in Chief) is a freelance writer in Seattle.
 She spends her days at The Stranger, and as an editor with elance.com.
 She also likes bread.
 A lot.
 Catherine performs non-fiction narratives with The Moth and Fresh Ground Stories.
-Look out for her upcoming memoir, The Rules of Being a Lesbian.
-In case it wasn’t clear, Catherine is very, very gay.
+She thinks you are great.

 Scott Herman (Associate Editor) is a playwright, memoirist, storyteller, and occasional musician.
 His plays have been produced in San Francisco and Seattle, and he tells stories with The Moth.
 He has an MFA in creative writing from Goddard College.
 He enjoys motorcycles, sports that involve a lot of running (or just running), and drinking fancy beer.
 Not necessarily in that order.